Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-test-and-debug-rp-bots.md

 - what makes him pull back or open up

 ## 5.4.
 The actual version of the character being activated by the script

-This is especially important for canon characters connected to the internet.
+This is especially important for canon characters on modern LLM-based roleplay platforms.

 A bot can look correct on the surface while still carrying, underneath:
 - a fandomized version of the character